 Trust and integrity are core to our DNA.
 Trust is a sacred attribute that forms the foundation of our culture.
 We understand that great relationships are built on trust.
-Every day we earn trust through reliability, discipline, transparency and strength.
-Our culture is one of mutual respect, our business partners, and our clients.
-Therefore, identifying and mitigating conflicts of interest as at the heart of what we do.
+Every day we earn trust through reliability, discipline, transparency, and strength.
+Our culture is one of mutual respect with our business partners and our clients.
+Therefore, identifying and mitigating conflicts of interest is at the heart of what we do.
 We limit gifts to a value of $100 per year and all travel and entertainment expenses must be reasonable and customary to avoid even the appearance of any conflicts.
 All employees must pre-clear their political contributions, and we monitor the outside business activities of our employees to ensure they don’t present conflicts to our clients.

-It is our policy to maintain the highest ethical standards and comply with all applicable laws, rules, and regulations that affect our business.
-Because we conduct business internationally, we also abide by the applicable national and local laws of all countries in which we operate, including the Foreign Corrupt Practices Act and Anti Money Laundering to prevent financial crime.
+It is our policy to maintain the highest ethical standards and to comply with all applicable laws, rules, and regulations that affect our business.
+Because we conduct business internationally, we also abide by the applicable national and local laws of all countries in which we operate.
+We adhere to the Foreign Corrupt Practices Act and Anti Money Laundering rules and regulations intended to detect and prevent financial crime.

-We believe that adherence to our Code helps to ensure our continued success, as well as earn and maintain the confidence of our clients, shareholders, and the communities in which we live.
+We believe that adherence to our Code of Ethics helps to ensure our continued success, as well as earn and maintain the confidence of our clients, shareholders, and the communities in which we live.

-Victory Capital’s risk governance structure includes a committee led by a diverse set of business managers that assist the firm in identifying and evaluating risks associated with the firm’s profile.
-We stress and note that risk management is the responsibility of every employee and is a core responsibility for each senior executive.
+Victory Capital’s risk governance structure includes a committee led by a diverse group of business managers who assist the firm in identifying and evaluating risks associated with the firm’s profile.
+We stress and note that risk management is the responsibility of every employee and is a core responsibility for our Board of Directors and each senior executive.
 Senior management plays an active and visible role in all risk management functions.
-We employ a risk management evaluation methodology and have established a framework that defines major risk categories and the responsible parties for managing those risks.
+We employ a risk management evaluation methodology and have established a framework that defines major risk categories and identifies the responsible parties for managing those risks.

 We actively take steps to reduce the impact our operations have on the environment.
-At year-end 2019, 83% of our employees work in “green” office buildings.
-Our largest office and headquarters in San Antonio, Texas, and our second largest office in Brooklyn, Ohio, have achieved sliver status certification from the Leadership in Energy and Environmental Design (LEED) program, and we have offices that have achieved platinum and gold status certifications.
+At year-end 2020, approximately 84% of our employees working in offices were based in “green” office buildings.
+Our largest office and headquarters in San Antonio, Texas, has achieved Silver certification from the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED) program.
+Our second-largest office in Brooklyn, Ohio, has achieved Platinum certification.
+In addition, we have smaller offices that have achieved Gold certifications.

 We also have policies for employees to use their own mobile devices for work purposes thereby reducing the environmental impact from requiring employees to maintain multiple devices.
 Moreover, we issue employees portable laptops with VPN capabilities and avoid the need for multiple computers.
 Additionally, FSA funds can be used to defray the costs of commuter travel, which encourages use of mass transit where available.

 These Principles for Responsible Investment were developed by an international group of institutional investors reflecting the increasing relevance of ESG issues to investment practices.
 The process was convened by the United Nations Secretary-General.
-Additional information can be found at www.unpri.org.
+We trace our signatory status back to 2016 when Sophus became a signatory.
+In 2020, we became a signatory on an enterprise-wide basis.
+Additional information about PRI can be found at www.unpri.org.

-We also provide our investment professionals with the requisite resources to access the ESG attributes of portfolio companies and prospective portfolio companies.
+We provide our investment professionals with enhanced tools and resources to access the ESG attributes of portfolio companies and prospective portfolio companies.
 These resources include access to research and training on best practices to use at their discretion in a manner consistent with our fiduciary responsibilities and client-specific objectives.

-We endeavor to advance continuous improvements in every aspect of our business and welcome comments and/or suggestions regarding our Corporate Responsibility Initiatives.
+We endeavor to advance continuous improvements in every aspect of our business and welcome comments and/or suggestions regarding our ESG, CSR, or RI initiatives.